-We have audited the compensation report of Comet Holding AG (the Company) for the year ended 31 December 2023.
+We have audited the compensation report of Comet Holding AG (the Company) for the year ended 31 December 2024.
 The audit was limited to the information pursuant to Art.
-734a-734f of the Swiss Code of Obligations (CO) in the tables marked "audited table" on pages 68 and page 70 to 71 of the compensation report.
+734a-734f of the Swiss Code of Obligations (CO) in the tables marked "audited table" on pages 70 to 73 of the compensation report.

 In our opinion, the information pursuant to Art.
-734a-734f CO in the accompanying compensation report comples with Swiss law and the Company's articles of incorporation.
+734a-734f CO in the accompanying compensation report complies with Swiss law and the Company's articles of incorporation.